 Domestic Relations' attorneys are Friends of the Court and do not represent either parent or the child(ren).

-To obtain enforcement services, you must fill out a Child Support Enforcement Application form and an Affidavit of Direct Payment form (if applicable) and return it to Domestic Relations.
-The Affidavit of Direct Payment Form must be completed if after the date of entry of your court order (i.e. after the date of your divorce, paternity establishment, or modification) you received payments direct from the payor and not through Travis County Domestic Relations, please complete the affidavit, have it notarized, and return it with the application packet.
-Other helpful documents, such as our Medical Expenses Itemization Sheet can be found on our forms page.
+To obtain enforcement services, you must fill out a Record of Support form and an Affidavit of Direct Payment form (if applicable) and return it to the Domestic Relations Office.
+The Affidavit of Direct Payment Form must be completed after the date of entry of your court order (i.e. after the date of your divorce, paternity establishment, or modification).
+If you received payments directly from the payor and not through the State Disbursement Unit (SDU), please complete the affidavit and return it our office.
+Other helpful documents can be found on our forms page.

-Teams of attorneys, a paralegal, enforcement officers, and legal secretaries perform enforcement of child support and medical support.
+Teams of attorneys, enforcement officers, and legal secretaries perform enforcement of child support and medical support.
+Domestic Relations Office attorneys decide what enforcement remedies will be used based on the particular facts of your case.

 Methods used include: